Starterware/MyCraft/Playground/LevensteinDistanceInTries/Readme.md

 # Levenstein Distance In Tries

 Started a little project to see the impact of Levenstein Distance performance in a Trie (Recursive and iterative) vs a simple Set.

+## C++

+### Usage

+The project is cut in three parts:
+ * The LevensteinDictionaryInTries libraries, which contains the Tries and Set code
+ * The LevensteinDictionaryInTriesTests executable, which contains all the tests
+ * The LevensteinDictionaryInTriesBenchmarks executable, which contains some benchmark tests

+It is possible to modify the benchmarks by going to the data folder in the benchmark folder.
+There are three files:
+ * words.txt: which are the dictionary words
+ * words_to_search.txt: which are the well spelled words to search
+ * words_to_search_wrong_spelling.txt: which are the wrongly spelled words.
+Each row starts with the wrongly spelled word, followed by the expected results (words with the same LV distance).

+### Implementation

 The Tries are implemented in such a way that they don't have leaf nodes in order to limit the memory use.

-## Usage

-Without parameters the program will run the unit test (googletests) and when adding --benchmarks, it will run the benchmarks.
-At the moment, the program only works on Windows systems.
+However, this makes the algorithms a bit harder to understand.

+The first version showed already that the Tries where ~3 times faster than the Set implementation (especially on the big dictionaries).
+Then, the get_potential_best methods was added on the LevensteinDistanceCalculator and it made the Tries ~3 times faster.
+The final implementation, on the RecursiveTrie, first sorts the children according to their potential best score.
+This allow the prune even more the Trie.
+The sorting has not been added to the non-recursive Trie for code lisibility reasons.

+### Limitations

+ * The code has not been tested on other platforms than windows.
+The benchmarks will for sure fail on other platforms.

 ## Benchmarks

 ### System

-Run on a laptop with windows 10 Home
+Run on a laptop with windows 10 Home:

-Processor: Intel(R) Core(TM) i7-6700HQ CPU @ 2.60GHz
+ * Processor: Intel(R) Core(TM) i7-6700HQ CPU @ 2.60GHz

-Installed Memory: 8,00 GB
+ * Installed Memory: 8,00 GB

-System Type: 64-bit OS, x64-based processor
+ * System Type: 64-bit OS, x64-based processor

-### Results
+### C++ Results

 =========== Set Dictionary benchmark tests ===========

 ----- Set Dictionary estimated times [4665 entries] -----

-  Creation: 2.665 ms
+  Creation: 2.065 ms

-  Used Memory: 652 kB
+  Used Memory: 568 kB

-  Search (10000 times 10 findable words and 10 not found words): 25.312 ms
+  Search (10000 times 10 findable words and 10 not found words): 21.917 ms

-  Search best matches (10 words): 344.104 ms
+  Search best matches (10 words): 273.518 ms

 ----- Set Dictionary estimated times [46654 entries] -----

-  Creation: 24.084 ms
+  Creation: 21.567 ms

-  Used Memory: 3376 kB
+  Used Memory: 2388 kB

-  Search (10000 times 10 findable words and 10 not found words): 28.543 ms
+  Search (10000 times 10 findable words and 10 not found words): 35.064 ms

-  Search best matches (10 words): 3219.26 ms
+  Search best matches (10 words): 2824.06 ms

 ----- Set Dictionary estimated times [466544 entries] -----

-  Creation: 220.751 ms
+  Creation: 228.558 ms

-  Used Memory: 34884 kB
+  Used Memory: 34744 kB

-  Search (10000 times 10 findable words and 10 not found words): 35.691 ms
+  Search (10000 times 10 findable words and 10 not found words): 37.404 ms

-  Search best matches (10 words): 30175 ms
+  Search best matches (10 words): 28261.6 ms

 =========== Set Dictionary benchmark tests ===========